andrewhowdencom/helm-charts/README.md

-# Drupal with nginx and php-fpm
+# Drupal with Nginx and PHP-FPM

 [Drupal](https://www.drupal.org/) is one of the most versatile open source content management systems on the market.